opentaps/open-climate-investing/book/Analyzing-Investments.md

 But the first model of Modern Portfolio Theory, called "Capital Asset Pricing Model" with the single Beta, was just the beginning.
 Over time, researchers found other
 statistically significant factors in returns.
 The [Fama French 3-factor model](https://rady.ucsd.edu/faculty/directory/valkanov/pub/classes/mfe/docs/fama_french_jfe_1993.pdf) from 1993 became popular because it added two more parameters, one for size and one for balance sheet leverage.
 This was followed up by the [Carhart 4-factor model](https://doi.org/10.1111/j.1540-6261.1997.tb03808.x) from 1997, which introduced a fourth factor, momentum.
 Today there are ever more sophisticated factor models with ever more factors, such as the [MSCI BARRA Multi Factor Model](http://cslt.riit.tsinghua.edu.cn/mediawiki/images/4/47/MSCI-USE4-201109.pdf).

-For analyzing climate risk, we found one such model: [Carbon Risk Management (CARIMA)](https://www.uni-augsburg.de/de/fakultaet/wiwi/prof/bwl/wilkens/sustainable-finance/downloads/).
-It was developed by Universtat Augsburg with funding from the German Federal Ministry of Education and Research.
-CARIMA is a multi-factor market returns model based on the Fama French and Carhart models plus an additional risk factor for climate risk.
-Its risk factors are:
+For analyzing climate risk, we started with multi-factor equity returns model such as Fama French and Carhart models, and added an additional factor for climate exposure.
+The factors we are using are:

  * Market: Returns of the market over the riskfree rate, similar to the original Beta from CAPM
  * SMB: Small Minus Big, the return difference of small cap stocks vs large cap stocks